khepf/gemini_front/README.md

 DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles
-DONE fix redirects for when not signed in hide inventory from customer add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout form validation need notSelling isSelling isSold flag move edit and delete to proper place on product and baseball card add products to inventory page
+DONE fix redirects for when not signed in
+DONE need notSelling isSelling isSold flag hide inventory from customer add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout form validation move edit and delete to proper place on product and baseball card add products to inventory page
 - need to not be able to see inventory is role is customer